 We have a small number of cubicles, but most beds are on in the open ward.

-PICU is led by a team consultants (doctors), specialised in intensive care and anaesthetics.
+PICU is led by a team of consultants (doctors), who specialise in intensive care of children.

-- Family Liaison Nurses: Esther Rose, Petra Shroff and Katie Dettmer
+- Family Liaison Sisters: Esther Rose, Emily Cantrell and Katie Dettmer

 - Play Specialist: Lizzie Penn